Why I Work My A$$ Off Every Single Day And You Should Too

-Around 6 months after my divorce my plans all started falling into place.
+Around six months after my divorce, my plans all started falling into place.
 I had built 16 streams of income.
 The only problem was that 14 of them relied on me to run them.
-The other two were the least income producing streams I had.
+The other two were the least income-producing streams I had.
 Dammit!
 Back to work.

 A year after, I had 27 streams of income of which 13 do not require me to be alive.
-These streams will pay off whether I got to work tomorrow or not.
-They are 100% passive.
-They are also secured and long term.
+These streams will pay off whether I go to work tomorrow or not.
+They are 100 percent passive.
+They are also secured and long-term.
 This doesn’t mean I no longer have to work.
 It means I’m building balance in my income portfolio.

 I’ve also built divisions within Hardcore Closer exclusively dedicated to selling my digital products.
 Just like you can buy books and audios from Jim and Zig, you can do the same and more from me.
 These are legacy streams that can easily be sold off by my heirs when the need arrives.

 I had one chance to get all I could get.

 The other thing that really struck me from the conversation with the attorney, was the what if I die tomorrow factor.
 It was the cold water wake up call that made me realize I’m not getting any younger.
 If I’m gonna answer the calling in my life, time’s running out.